About national vitamin D awareness day

 Vitamin D is vital for good health throughout our lives and essential for strong bones, muscle strength and a healthy immune system.
 Few are aware that peak bone mass is generally achieved in our mid-20’s and bone loss slowly begins from our mid-30’s1.

-The sun is our main source of vitamin D. When you expose your skin to the sun, your body makes vitamin D. Although we live in sunny Australia, vitamin D deficiency is widespread – especially in winter – largely due to our increasingly indoor sedentary lifestyles and focus on sun safety.
+The sun is our main source of vitamin D. When you expose your skin to the sun, your body makes vitamin D. Although we live in sunny Australia, vitamin D insufficiency is widespread – especially in winter – largely due to our increasingly indoor sedentary lifestyles and focus on sun safety.

 Vitamin D & bone health: how big is the issue?